-Credit: 1.0 (2 trimesters, offered 1st and 2nd)
+Credit: 1.0 (2 trim este ers, offered 1 st and 2 nd ) Grade Leve el: 12 involving the trigonometric identities.

 Prerequisites: Pre-Calculus

 AP Calculus is highly recommended for students entering a math/science field.
 This class is designed to maintain a college-level pace and cover the material of calculus according to the requirements for taking the Advanced Placement Calculus AB exam.
 The main topics of this course are limits, derivatives, integrals, and the Fundamental Theorem of Calculus.
 Students will investigate and analyze course topics using equations, graphs, tables, and words, with a particular emphasis on a conceptual understanding of calculus.
 Students will prepare for the AP exam by completing application and calculator problems, practice with past test questions, and refine testing techniques.